| SLOVENIA - Where is Slovenia and how do I get there? |

 Be vigilant and alert with your belongings like you would anywhere else in the world.

-Recently a global exercise was undertaken to see which city possessed
+A global exercise was undertaken to see which city possessed

 the most honest citizens in the world.
 Organisers left mobile